18-Day Mexico Day Of the Dead

 Day 4: Mexico City to Puebla (Drive)

 Let’s go to Puebla!
-Missing on many itineraries, Puebla is quintessential Mexico – abundant with colonial architecture, ornate churches and…. great food!
-When you arrive, you’ll tour some of the city on foot and wind up sampling some of their famous dishes on a lunch time food tour.
+Missing on many itineraries, Puebla is quintessential Mexico – abundant with colonial architecture, ornate churches and….
+Great food!
+When you arrive, you’ll tour some of the city on foot and wind up learning how to make one of their specialties.
 Chile en Nogada is famous here – that’s a big chilli (mild) stuffed with marinated and spiced minced meat.
-Afterwards, check into our downtown hotel with its rooftop pool.
+Afterwards, check into your hotel.

 Day 5: Puebla